 If you DID say just that, you’re right.
 If you didn’t say that, let’s explain why your friends were right and what you may have overlooked.
 The learning objective states that the worker has to be able to perform a machine changeover.
 That means the worker has to actually DO IT in the real world–perform the machine changeover procedure.

-Getting the steps in order is a nice start, but that doesn’t mean the worker knows how to perform each of those steps.
+Putting the steps in the correct order is a nice start, but that doesn’t mean the worker knows how to perform each of those steps.
 And so that wouldn’t be a proper test for that learning objective.

 Learning experts would tell you this question has a fidelity problem.
 When learning experts talk about fidelity in the context of assessments, they’re talking about how well the assessment matches the objective.
 A high-fidelity assessment matches the terms of the objective well.
 A low-fidelity assessment doesn’t match the terms of the objective well.